mploed/event-driven-spring-boot/README.md

 # Event Driven Applications with Spring Boot

+This projects tries to capture various options you have when dealing with Event Driven Spring Boot applications.
+The follwing Spring Technologies are being used:
+- Spring Boot
+- Spring Cloud Stream Rabbit
+- Spring Data JPA

+These examples contain various different ways to model and deal with events:
+- Complete aggregates / entities in the events
+- REST Resource URLs in events
+- Partial parsing / handling of events in consumers
+- Events as Atom Feeds

 ## Prerequisites
 - A basic installation of RabbitMQ must be installed and running (rabbitmq-server)

 ## How to run and install the example
+Compile each module with mvn clean install and start them with mvn spring:run

 ## URLs and Ports
 Each of the modules is it's own Spring Boot Application which can be accessed as follows: